-Whenever the ULAT invites students to perform a reading activity, it always provides them with two options – one a secular reading and the other containing a biblical theme.
+Whenever the ULAT invites students to perform a reading activity, it typically provides them with two options – one a secular reading and the other containing a biblical theme.
 The students or schools using the ULAT are free to choose the option of greatest interest or most appropriate to them.
 Additionally, the author of the ULAT, Mr. Nesbitt, is a Christian and, on very rare occasions may make some passing mention of his faith.
 Wanting to be upfront about this, if either of these realities is problematic for you or for your institution, then the ULAT is not a good solution for you.

 LENGTH OF A LESSON